-109. NEA also devotes substantial resources and staff to improving educator professional excellence, including work to support educators teaching professional skills to other educators such as those related to racial and cultural competence, and other topics implicated in the Letter.
+- 128. That work will necessarily expand further due to the national application and mass appeals to enforce the Letter to ideological opponents of inclusive education. - professional excellence, including work to support educators teaching professional skills to other educators such as those related to racial and cultural competence, and other topics implicated in the Letter.
 This work comprises many different types of professional training, including improving the skills of educators in engaging, teaching, and supporting students of different races, national origins, sexual orientations and/or gender identities.
 Examples of these trainings include 15-hour blended learning courses on "Culture, Ability, Resilience & Effort (CARE)," "Bullying Prevention," "Diversity, Equity, and Cultural Competence," "Disability, Rights, and Inclusion," "LGBTQ+ Blended Learning Series," "Trauma-Informed Pedagogy," "Mental Health Awareness" and "Social Emotional Learning."
-NEA also offers courses that enable educators to earn micro-credentials in subjects including "Teacher Leadership: Diversity and Equity and Cultural Competence Pathway," "Bully Free Schools," "Diversity, Equity, and Culture Competence," "Native Education," "Restorative Practices," "Supporting LGBTQ+ Students," and "Trauma-Informed Pedagogy."
+NEA also offers courses that enable educators to earn micro-credentials in subjects including "Teacher Leadership: Diversity and Equity and Cultural Competence Pathway," "Bully Free Schools," "Diversity, Equity, and Culture Competence," "Native Education," "Restorative Practices," "Supporting LGBTQ+ Students," and "Trauma-Informed Pedagogy." - 130.
+Thousands of NEA members take these trainings and earn micro-credentials, which, in many instances, are accepted by employers as required professional development work and, in some instances, qualify members for additional compensation.

-- 110. Thousands of NEA members take these trainings and earn micro-credentials, which, in many instances, are accepted by employers as required professional development work and, in some instances, qualify members for additional compensation. - 111.
-Since the issuance of the Letter, NEA's members have voiced concerns that school districts or state certification agencies will no longer accept these courses because they focus on cultural competence and inclusive education approaches.
-NEA will be harmed as a result, as vague concerns about what the Letter permits prevent members and school districts from seeking out and utilizing NEA's offerings. - 112.
+- 131. Since the issuance of the Letter, NEA's members have voiced concerns that school districts or state certification agencies will no longer accept these courses because they focus on cultural competence and inclusive education approaches.
+NEA will be harmed as a result, as vague concerns about what the Letter permits prevent members and school districts from seeking out and utilizing NEA's offerings. - 132.
 NEA's professional excellence work includes annual grants to fund a variety of educational improvement efforts.
 This past year, NEA awarded almost \$4 million in grants for professional excellence work, including work to expand and elevate the skills of educators in engaging, teaching, and supporting students of all races, national origins, sexual orientations, and gender identities.
 Examples of topics funded include: grants that improved the professional practice of educators by supporting induction and mentoring resources for new educators as they enter the profession, teacher certification test preparation supports for new educators, and afterschool mentoring and meal programs for rural students.
-The work to implement NEA's professional excellence grants is often done in coordination with, and with the support of, school districts, colleges, and universities, who view the professional development work as valuable. - 113.
+The work to implement NEA's professional excellence grants is often done in coordination with, and with the support of, school districts, colleges, and universities, who view the professional development work as valuable. - 133.
 NEA also provides a "Read Across America Grant" for state affiliates to enhance state affiliate coordinated Read Across America events and activities grounded in celebrating key ingredients in building a nation of diverse readers-books, reading, and the freedom to learn.
 This small grant program encourages proposals that use funds as a way to get books from diverse perspectives into the hands of students, and proposals that further that objective are strongly encouraged.
 Due to the Letter, NEA will need to respond to concerns that Read Across America selected books are inappropriate or at odds with the dictates of the Letter and its vague condemnation of celebrations of diversity.